-The Newcastle Institute for Energy and Resources (NIER) was established in 2010 with a clear agenda - to provide a new collective based model for critical research in energy and resources.
-As a multidisciplinary research hub, NIER is driven by a vision of global leadership based on galvanising the research community across disciplines and the sector to address the rapidly emerging issues of resource sustainability, the transformation of the energy system, and productivity.
-These research priorities maintain critical significance and sit alongside the energy reform agenda of government, industry and community.
+The Newcastle Institute for Energy and Resources (NIER) was established with a clear agenda, to provide a multidisciplinary model for transformational research in energy and resources.
+Driven by a vision of global leadership, NIER addresses challenges of the rapidly emerging issues of resource sustainability, productivity and competitiveness associated with energy and resources infrastructure.

-Led by Director, Dr Alan Broadfoot, NIER is funded with the assistance of a $30million Australian Government grant and is generously supported by the NSW Government.
+Led by Director, Dr Alan Broadfoot, NIER is funded with the assistance of a $30million Australian Government grant and is supported by the NSW Government.